Bork (character): Fictional character biography

 Bork in The Brave and the Bold #81, artist Neal Adams.

 Carl Bork is a criminal dockworker from Gotham City, nicknamed "King of the Docks".
 After a shipboard theft in the South Pacific during which he saves a young native boy from drowning, he discovers Desolation Island.
 The natives give him a magic statue which makes him invulnerable to physical harm.
 The Flash finds the statue and tries to destroy it, but all his attempts fail until he throws the statue into the sun.
 Once the statue is destroyed, Bork loses his powers.

-Bork serves hard time in the Van Kull Maximum Security facility outside Metropolis.
+Bork serves hard time in the Van Kull Maximum Security Prison outside Metropolis.
 While in prison, he regains his invulnerability along with super-strength and a monstrous appearance.
 He escapes Van Kull and battles Batman and the Flash, but manages to elude them and visit his mother in Newark, New Jersey.
 After his mother collapses from a weak heart, Batman talks Bork into surrendering himself to the authorities on the condition that they help her recover.
 Bork peacefully serves the remainder of his prison sentence, and Batman arranges for his mother to receive treatment.

 After his parole, Bork attempts to find gainful legitimate employment, but is hampered by the disadvantages of his criminal record and monstrous appearance.
 He is later approached by Josiah Power with a job offer to join a new corporate heroes-for-hire organization called the Power Company.
 Bork accepts Power's offer and joins the team as an associate, later becoming roommates with co-worker Sapphire.
 Bork is later forced to fight in Roulette's metahuman brawls and appears as a client of the Oblivion Bar.